BME-MIT-IET/csv-szindikatus-iet-2020/functional-tests/README.md

 > The script requires Python 3 to be installed.
 The `init.sh` script contains the neccessary python dependencies.
 Dependencies may be installed manually.

-# Automatic manual testing tool
+# Automatic functional testing tool by team csv-szindikatus

 ### Execute all tests:
 `python3 autotester.py`